pdxrust/rust-from-a-scripting-background/index.rst

 CPU
 ---

-* Read instructions from the program, then
+* Read an instruction from the program, then
-    * Store and fetch bits from registers
+    * Store and fetch bits from registers, or
-    * Do math on the values represented by those bits
+    * Do math on some bits that it has available, or
-    * Store and fetch bits from RAM and disk
+    * Store and fetch bits from RAM and disk, then
+    * Read the next instruction
 * Plus some optimizations

 Assembly Language